-Where specified in the AMS, the tree(s) stem/s shall be boxed off with wooden ply boards or wrapped in hessian and chestnut pale fencing.
+Where specified in the AMS, the tree(s) stem/s shall be boxed off with wooden ply boards or wrapped in hessian and chestnut pale fencing / trunk protection (see example below).
 This will help avoid any direct damage to tree stems from passing machinery (see photo 2).